 10:12 pm • 9 August 2012 • 1 note

-minaismint asked: Hello,d id you do your TELF/TESL online or did you do an onsite class and how did you like it?
+minaismint said: Hello,d id you do your TELF/TESL online or did you do an onsite class and how did you like it?
 I'm researching for myself currently and I know some ppl find it easier to do onlne.
 Someone has recommended I-to-I. There are just SO many programs out there!
 Love your blog! -Mina

 Hi!
 I’m so sorry it’s taken me this long to answer - I haven’t been on here properly in a couple of weeks!